openshift/enhancements/enhancements/machine-config/certificate-authorities-for-image-registries.md

 provide certificate authorities for the integrated image registry without changing the user-provided config map.

-Once this controller is created, the node-ca daemon set should be removed.
+Once this mechanism is created, the node-ca daemon set should be removed.

 ### Workflow Description